CC-Areeb/three-js/notes.md

-### Three js

-- this is an open source library used for 3d modeling and rendering and this streamlines the process by abstracting the WebGL to use it in a much easier way possible

-### Get started

-- Install a package bundler, in this case I am using parcel (npm install parcel)

-- Make an HTML file and a js file.

-- Render the js file inside the html file (`<script src="./js/scripts.js" type="module"></script>`).
-Use module to allow the use of keywords like import when trying to use the three js resources.

-- Check the scripts.js to see how we get started

-- To allow parcel to always watch the file after every saved change, type this command `parcel ./src/index.html`.
-Simply just use the keyword parcel and then the path to your root html file where the scripts are being loaded.

 ### Getting started

 - first to record something using three js, we need to first have a scene, a camera, components like objects in the scene.